ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Conclusion

-  We explore a production tested project structure that can be summarised in these tips:
+  We deep dive into a production tested node.js project structure, here are some summarized tips:

   - Use a 3 layer architecture.

-  - Don't put your business logic on the controllers.
+  - Don't put your business logic into the express.js controllers.

   - Use PubSub pattern and emit events for background tasks.